m0llyc00k/Machine-Learning/assignment-1/README.md

 <h2>Regularization -- Ridge Classifier</h2>

-<p>This code is under the file name "moviereviews_first_full_iteration_original_ridge.ipynb" and is an experiment to change the regulization parameter alpha.
-The best iteration of this experiment was "alpha=100000"</p>
+<p>This code is under the file name "moviereviews_first_full_iteration_original_ridge.ipynb" and is an experiment to change the regularization parameter in RidgeClassifier (Alpha) .
+The best iteration of this experiment was "alpha=100000", shown below.</p>

 <h3> Training Before / Test Before: (alpha default)</h3>